rpy2/rpy2/doc/source/rinterface.rst

   File "<stdin>", line 1, in <module>
 LookupError: 'pi' not found

-`R` can look specifically for functions, which is happening when a parsed function call is evaluated.
+:program:`R` can look specifically for functions, which is happening when a parsed function call is evaluated.
-The following example of an `R` interactive session should demonstrate it:
+The following example of an :program:`R` interactive session should demonstrate it:

 .. code-block:: r